m-dadej/MarSwitching.jl/docs/src/man/examples/example.md

 Indeed, once we add the inflation expectations, the slope of the New Keynesian Phillips curve becomes slightly more negative.
 It is still far from what we would expect from the theory, but it is a step in the right direction.

 Now, in order to check the time-varying nature of the Phillips curve, or the so-called "flattening" of thereof, we will estimate a Markov switching model.
 The set of variables will also be extended to include a proxy for the supply shock, which will be a difference between core and headline inflation.
 This variable might be relevant as we might expect some changes in e.g. prices of commodities on global market to have a material impact on the inflation.
 At the same time being unrelated to the domestic economic conditions and the phenomena we would like to describe.
+We don't expect the effect of supply shock to differ across regimes, so we will not include it in the list of variables that are regime-specific.

 ```jldoctest
 Random.seed!(0)